 Invest in some colorful hanging folders.
 You’ll be much more likely to use a filing system that is pleasing to the eye.

-Scan and store your papers electronically to get them out of your physical space and to have them available pretty much anywhere you might need them!
+Scan and store your papers electronically to get them out of your physical space and to have them available anywhere you might need them!

 Scanning your papers is a great system, but it requires a couple of things:

-- You MUST create a regular system for scanning papers in your scanning inbox (where I’m currently struggling).
+- You MUST create a regular system for scanning papers in your scanning inbox (this is where I’m currently struggling).
 Otherwise, your scanning inbox overflows, and you’ve created yet another paper pile problem for yourself.

 - You must commit the time to get the system started.

-We’ve been working on going paperless in our home, and soon I’ll share a post about our experiences.
+We’ve been working on going paperless in our home.
+Watch for a post about our experiences coming soon.

 We have a hybrid system of paper management in our house, and I think that’s probably how it works out for many people.
 I love having electronic files that can be accessed whenever needed, but there are still things I like to have in paper form: magazines, organizing printables, and my planner.